BrendelGroup/AEGeAn/docs/api.rst

 A collection of data structures and functions for comparative evaluation of annotations.
 See the `module header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnComparEval.h>`_.

+.. c:type:: AgnCompStatsScaled

+  This struct is used to aggregate counts and statistics regarding the nucleotide-level comparison and analysis of gene structure.

 .. c:type:: AgnCompStatsBinary

   This struct is used to aggregate counts and statistics regarding the structural-level comparison (i.e., at the level of whole CDS segments, whole exons, and whole UTRs) and analysis of gene structure.